Relative perturbation bounds with applications to empirical covariance operators: Introduction

 Regarding random matrices, a fundamental question is to find precise estimates of corresponding norms.
-A number of more recent results established tight bounds for the operator norm of (possibly structured) random matrices, see for instance \cite{bandeira2016,latala2005, latala_vanHandel_youssef2017}.
-However, all those and related results do not apply to empirical covariance operators, which, due to their quadratic structure, are fundamentally different objects.
-Using the method of generic chaining (cf. \cite{talagrand2016upper}), it has been recently shown in ~\cite{KL16b} that for sub-Gaussian i.i.d. observations the size of $\|\hat\Sigma-\Sigma\|_\infty$ is characterised by $\|\Sigma\|_\infty$ and the effective rank $\rr(\Sigma)=\operatorname{tr}(\Sigma)/\|\Sigma\|_\infty$.
-An alternative approach is offered in \cite{adamczak2015}, see also \cite{V12,wright1973} for earlier, related results.
-Moving to a more special setup, a precise characterisation of the operator norm is possible in terms of the Tracy-Widom law, see for instance \cite{Johnstone_2000, elkaroui2007, TV12}.
+A number of more recent results established tight bounds for the operator norm of (possibly structured) random matrices, see for instance \cite{MR3531673,MR2111932,MR3878726}.
+However, all those and related results do not seem to directly apply to empirical covariance operators.
+Using the method of generic chaining (cf.~\cite{MR4381414}), it has been recently shown in~\cite{KL16b} that for sub-Gaussian i.i.d.~observations the size of $\|\hat\Sigma-\Sigma\|_\infty$ is characterised by $\|\Sigma\|_\infty$ and the effective rank $\rr(\Sigma)=\operatorname{tr}(\Sigma)/\|\Sigma\|_\infty$.
+Alternative approaches are also offered in \cite{MR3407216,bandeira2021matrix,brailovskaya2022universality}, see also \cite{V12,MR353419} for earlier, related results.
+Moving to a more special setup, a precise characterisation of the operator norm is possible in terms of the Tracy-Widom law, see for instance \cite{Johnstone_2000, MR2308592, TV12}.

-The goal of this paper is to develop tight relative perturbation bounds, by going significantly beyond the operator norm $\|\cdot\|_{\infty}$.
-This is achieved by exploiting a new contraction property for empirical spectral projectors.
-We require two ingredients.
-For the probabilistic part, we demand that certain relative coefficients of $\hat\Sigma-\Sigma$ are small.
-This allows us to avoid restrictive probabilistic assumptions like sub-Gaussianity and independence of the coefficients $(\eta_{ij})_{j \geq 1}$ in our applications.
-For the algebraic structure, we formulate conditions in terms of the relative rank.
-This allows us to circumvent absolute quantities related to the size of $\|\hat\Sigma-\Sigma\|_\infty$ like the effective rank.
-Although our approach is motivated from stochastic fluctuations and their properties, our results are equally valid for deterministic perturbations and are by no means restricted to empirical covariance operators.